 At the end of the day, supervisors would ask clients to do whatever jobs needed doing, like brushing off tables or putting supplies away.
 Chuck, however, always insisted on sweeping the floor, as if that task were reserved for him alone.
 He never became violent, but Chuck was a verbal bully, loud and argumentative and dictatorial toward any client who tried to help with the sweeping.
 Our nurse once described him as an ornery leprechaun.

-Chuck was also part of my cleanup crew one summer.
+Chuck was also part of the cleanup crew I had in the summer of 1980.
 Every day I drove six clients out to the campground in our van.
 I’d give each client a trash bag, and we’d pick up papers, cans, and the ubiquitous cigarette butts—the only thing that sprouted faster than weeds in that flat, homely country on the edge of town.
-Usually it took us all day, so everyone would bring his or her lunch along and we’d eat at a picnic table.
+Usually it took us all day, so everyone would bring their lunch along and we’d eat at a picnic table.

 Most of the time when we were working, Chuck would dawdle forty or fifty yards behind the rest of us, totally unconcerned about keeping up.
 He wasn’t too interested in picking trash up off the ground, either; sometimes, when he thought I wasn’t looking, he’d step over it instead.
 I kept him on the crew mainly because he was reliable about carrying garbage sacks to the dumpster.
 With some clients I had to worry about them getting lost along the way, or running off to explore some distant part of the campground; but Chuck, I knew, would go straight there and straight back, however slowly.